att-innovate/charmander/docs/SCHEDULERAPI.md

     nodetype     Node-types can be either "analytics" (for analytics node) and "lab" (for lab nodes) notmetered   Defines if the metrics of a task gets metered/collected or not reshuffeable Defines if a task will be restarted by the "reshuffle" command.
-Typically set for simulators ports        Port-mapping for the container. "host_port" and "container_port" used to define intern and external port volumes      Volume-mapping for the container. "host_path", "container_path", and "mode" define the mapping of volumes arguments    Additional arguments that will get passed to the ENTRY_POINT of the docker image
+Typically set for simulators ports        Container-Port-mapping: "host_port" and "container_port" define intern and external port, in "bridge" mode only volumes      Volume-mapping for the container. "host_path", "container_path", and "mode" define the mapping of volumes networkmode  Supported modes: "bridge", "host", and "none", see Docker documentation for further explanation arguments    Additional arguments that will get passed to the ENTRY_POINT of the docker image